 My name is Kamran Ayub.
-I'm a professional developer that works in Minneapolis, MN and have been in the industry since 2006.
+I'm a professional developer and technologist that based in Minneapolis, MN and have been in the industry since 2006.
+I've worked in multiple Fortune 500 companies working on small to massive scale consumer-facing and line of business web applications.

 Oh, I also love to travel.